 Justin Singleton, MSSW, LSSW

 Justin Singleton earned his Bachelor’s Degree in Sociology from Lander University, and then earned his Master’s of Science Degree in Social Work from the University of Tennessee College of Social Work with a concentration in Management, Leadership and Community Practice.
 Justin has served as a youth advocate in various capacities throughout his career.
-He has served as a case manager for transitional youth, a residential counselor at an emergency shelter, and a school social worker.
-Now he currently serves as an education consultant for the homeless and migrant education programs for the state department of education.
+He has served as a school social worker, and the state coordinator for Tennessee’s Education for the Homeless Children and Youth Program.
+Now he serves as the Operations Director for the Nashville After Zone Alliance.

 Justin is an active member of the Coalition of Black Social Workers in Nashville, TN and the Pi Eta Sigma Chapter of Phi Beta Sigma Fraternity Inc. Whenever he is not serving the community, you can find him running an obstacle course on the weekends.